JDIZM/compound-interest/README.md

 ###### Contribution Options

 - `amountPerAnnum: number` The amount of contributions per annum (eg 6_000 for 500 per month)
-- `accrualOfPaymentsPerAnnum: number` If provided payments accrue interest per annum; Otherwise interest is only accrued on the principal payment.
+- `accrualOfPaymentsPerAnnum: boolean` If provided payments accrue interest per annum; Otherwise interest is only accrued on the principal payment.
+- `contributionPerAnnumChange` Changes of annual contribution in percents (to adjust contribution according inflation rates, good for long investments)

 ###### Debt Repayment Options